rhjdjong/SlipLib/README.md

 ## Error Handling

-Contrary to the reference implementation described in :rfc:`1055`, which chooses to essentially ignore protocol errors, the functions and classes in the `sliplib` module use a `ProtocolError` exception to indicate protocol errors, i.e. SLIP packets with invalid byte sequences.
+Contrary to the reference implementation described in [RFC 1055][rfc1055], which chooses to essentially ignore protocol errors, the functions and classes in the `sliplib` module raise a `ProtocolError` exception when handling a SLIP packet with invalid contents.
-The `Driver` class raises a `ProtocolError` exception when an attempt is made to `get()` a message from such a packet.

 [rfc1055]: http://tools.ietf.org/html/rfc1055.html